-Acquisitions, combined with the expansion of our business divisions and recent growth has placed and is expected to continue to place a significant strain on our resources.
-To accommodate this growth, we anticipate that we will be required to implement a variety of new and upgraded operational and financial systems, procedures and controls, including the improvement of our accounting and other internal management systems.
-All of these updates will require substantial management effort.
-Our failure to manage growth and integrate our acquisitions successfully could adversely affect our business, financial condition and results of operations.
+To accommodate our recent growth and successfully integrate our acquisitions, we anticipate that we will be required to implement a variety of new and upgraded operational and financial systems, procedures and controls, including the improvement of our accounting and other internal management systems.
+We may not be able to successfully integrate such systems, procedures and controls.

 WE DEPEND ON GOVERNMENT CONTRACTS AND SUBCONTRACTS AND FACE ADDITIONAL RISKS RELATED TO FIXED PRICE CONTRACTS.
-Substantially all of the sales by our subsidiary, Odetics ITS, Inc., and a portion of our sales by our Communications Division were derived from contracts with governmental agencies, either as a general contractor, subcontractor or supplier.
-Government contracts represented approximately 11% of our net sales and contract revenues for the nine months ended December 31, 1998.
+Substantially all of the sales by our subsidiary, Odetics ITS, Inc., and a portion of our sales by our Communications division were derived from contracts with governmental agencies, either as a general contractor, subcontractor or supplier.
+Government contracts represented approximately 16% of our net sales and contract revenues for the year ended March 31, 1999 and approximately 21% for the three months ended June 30, 1999.
 We expect revenue from government contracts will continue to increase in the near future.
 Government business is, in general, subject to special risks and challenges, including: